Deck Financing: How to Pay for Your New Deck or Patio

 Credit cards

 Only use a credit card to finance your home improvement project as a last resort.
-Credit cards have notoriously high interest rates, and credit card debt is a clear red flag to the credit bureaus that generate your credit score.
+Credit cards have high interest rates, and credit card debt can be a red flag to the credit bureaus that generate your credit score.

 However, using a credit card can be beneficial if you take advantage of a promotional 0% APR or sign-up bonus.